khristinakokolus/thesis-work-routefellow-platform/README.md

 # Bachelor thesis work

-Repository that consists of code of RouteFellow application that was developed in scope of bachelor thesis work.
-In /src folder is located all related code to microservices and in /terraform folder is located IaC.
+Repository that consists of code of RouteFellow application that was developed in scope of bachelor thesis work. /src folder contains all the code of the microservices architecture and in /terraform folder is located IaC for AWS.